lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 $$cellWidth = \frac{boundingBox.width}{verticesPerCol}$$

-And the variable ```cellHeight``` is calculated analogous
+And the variable ```cellHeight``` is calculated analogously:

 $$cellHeight = \frac{boundingBox.height}{verticesPerRow}$$

-Once we have those variables we can calculate the row and the column of the cell we are currently in width is quite straight forward:
+Once we have those variables we can calculate the row and the column of the cell we are currently in, which is quite straightforward:

 $$col = \frac{position.x - boundingBox.x}{boundingBox.width}$$